remyxai/VQASynth/README.md

     )
 ```

-In your designed cache directory, you'll find the results stored as a huggingface dataset.
-You can also push your dataset to hub with:
+The resulting Huggingface dataset is in the cache directory and you can push to hub with:
 ```python
 dataloader.push_to_hub(final_dataset, target_repo_name)
 ```